 - Then add chicken to a medium size pot, cover in water and set to boil, Once the water boils, then lower heat to medium and cover the pot.

 - In the meantime as beef and chicken cook, peel the onion, turnip and chop the vegetables.
-I like to dice everything and julienne the red bell pepper.
+I like to dice onion, turnip, jalapeno, tomato and julienne the red bell pepper.

 - Once beef is done cooking for 30 minutes, let the IP depressurize with the natural release option.
 Get the beef and transfer it to the soup pot.
 Then drain the stock in a mesh, and pour the stock in the soup pot too.
 Keep heat in medium setting in the stovetop.

 - Handle the chicken carefully because it will still be hot.
 Cut in pieces and transfer to soup pot too.
 Add enough chicken stock to fill up the soup pot (few inches from the rim).
 Let cook in medium heat for almost 1 hour.

 - Boil potatoes, corn and tunta separately.
 You can add the sugar and some salt to the corn pot.

 - Add salt, oregano, bay leaves and white pepper to soup.
 Stir everything.

 - Finally add beer and wine to the soup.
 Let it cook for another half an hour.
 Then low the heat to the lowest setting.

 - When serving, add corn, potatoes and tunta to the plate.
 Then use a ladle to pour soup over them.
 Also, make sure to add a piece or meat and a piece of chicken to the plate as well.
 Garnish with parsley and serve hot.
 Enjoy and Merry Christms /Feliz Navidad:)

 - Please note that I add more red bell pepper and parsley than what is traditional.
 Same might be true for celery and carrots, I love lots of vegetables in my stew.